 I want to host a workshop – what should I do?

-Send any queries about our workshops, or anything else Ensembl-related to our helpdesk email.
+Send any queries about our workshops to Emily Perry.